-The degree program offered by the university is described here.
+The degree program offered by the college is described here.

-Detailed information about financial aid opportunities offered by the university is available on the university website here.
+Detailed information about financial aid opportunities offered by the college is available on the college website here.

 Mount Liberty College prohibits discrimination on the basis of race, color, religion, creed, sex, age, marital status, national origin, political belief or affiliation, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
 Furthermore, MLC policy includes prohibitions of harassment of students and employees, i.e., racial harassment, sexual harassment, and retaliation for filing complaints of discrimination.

-I have read and understand all aspects of this agreement and do recognize my legal responsibilities in regard to this agreement.
+I have read and understood all aspects of this agreement and do recognize my legal responsibilities in regard to this agreement.